VandinLab/MASTRO/README.md

 # MASTRO: Discovering Significant Evolutionary Trajectories in Cancer Phylogenies

 This repository contains the implementation of MASTRO, our algorithm to discover statistically significant conserved evolutionary trajectories of alterations from phylogenetic tumor trees.
-All details on MASTRO are in the paper (see the `mastro.pdf` file).
+All details on MASTRO are in the paper, published in Bioinformatics https://doi.org/10.1093/bioinformatics/btac467

 Please address questions and bug reports to Leonardo Pellegrina (leonardo.pellegrina@unipd.it) and Fabio Vandin (fabio.vandin@unipd.it).